The world is a geological marvel, boasting a plethora of unique rock formations shaped by millions of years of natural processes.

 7. Charyn Canyon | Kazakhstan

-If I said these time-worn canyons were taken in Arizona, would you suspect differently?
+If I said these time-worn canyons are somewhere in Arizona, would you believe me?
 Often dubbed the ‘Grand Canyon of Kazakhstan’, Charyn Canyon is located close to the Chinese border and roughly 220 kilometres east of Almaty.

-The view from the top did look exactly like a smaller version of its US counterpart, but walking down into ‘The Valley of Castles’ the place took on a quality of its own.
+Admittedly, the view from the top did look exactly like a smaller version of its US counterpart.
+However, walking down into ‘The Valley of Castles’ the place took on a quality of its own.
 The more I looked in detail at the various rocks and pillars, the more anthropomorphic they became.

 8. Sigiriya Rock | Sri Lanka